janabdullah96/Pneumonia-Detection-Image-Classification-Deep-Learning-Model/README.md

-# Pneumonia Detection Image-Classification Deep Learning Model
+# Pneumonia Detection Image Classification Deep Learning Model
 Objective: To build a deep learning neural network model that predicts/classifies whether a patient has pneumonia using chest X-ray images as model inputs.

 ## Repo Contents